Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] It is solely the responsibility of the customer.
 - [ ] It is solely the responsibility of AWS.
-- [ ] It is shared between AWS and the customer.
+- [y] It is shared between AWS and the customer.
 - [ ] It is not part of the AWS shared responsibility model.

 **[⬆ Back to Top](#table-of-contents)**